Cottage cheese just sounds so ’70s, right?

 Cottage Cheese vs. Yogurt: The Bottom Line

 When it comes to nutritional benefits, these dairy dishes deliver a pretty similar experience.
-The one area in which they really differ, though?
+The one area in which they really differ, though (beyond sodium levels)?
 Taste and texture!

 Greek yogurt is thick and creamy and refreshingly tart.
 Cottage cheese is chunky and much milder in flavor.
 Your best bet, then, is to go with whichever you prefer, so you’ll be more likely to actually eat it when you need a healthy protein boost.